addiscent/vagrant-ruby-rails/README.md

 ##### Provisioning

-Provisioning is a process during which all of the components needed for the _vagrant-ruby-rails_ _guest-vbox_ are downloaded, built, and placed on your storage.
+Provisioning is a process during which all of the components needed for the _vagrant-ruby-rails_ _guest-vbox_ are downloaded, built, and placed into the _vagrant-ruby-rails_ _guest-vbox_.
 By default, _Vagrant_ executes this time-consumng provisioning of the _guest-vbox_ only the first time "vagrant up" is executed.
-Subsequent "vagrant up" commands will load the previously provisioned image from your local storage, rather than redundantly provisioning the _guest-vbox_ every time "vagrant up" is executed.
+Subsequent "vagrant up" commands will fetch the previously provisioned image from _host_ local storage, rather than redundantly provisioning the _guest-vbox_ every time "vagrant up" is executed.

 The provisioning files, _rvm-inst.sh_, _ruby221-inst.sh_, and _rails421-inst.sh_, are _BASH_ scripts.
 By understanding how the _Vagrantfile_ and the _.sh_ provisioning files work together, and by editing the contents of those files, you can easily change the default versions of the components installed, or add/remove components, as desired.

 Note that if you change your provisioning files, your installed _guest-vbox_ image will need to be modified, (re-provisioned), to implement those changes.
 Depending on the changes specified in the provisioning scripts, you may be able to simply modify your existing installed _guest-vbox_ image, by executing the "vagrant provision" command.
-In other cases your _guest-vbox_ must be "vagrant destroyed", and a full "rebuild" done.
+In other cases your _guest-vbox_ must be "vagrant destroyed", and a "full rebuild" done.

 Please see the _Vagrant_ documentation for more information about provisioning _Vagrant Boxes_.